NonStopBle/Distrucker/README.md

 REQUIREMENT

-*FTP SERVER
+- FTP SERVER

--DISCORD
+- DISCORD

 *HOW TO USE

--EDIT loader.dll WITH NOTEPAD
+- EDIT loader.dll WITH NOTEPAD

 INSERT YOUR FTP USERNAME ON LINE 1